-Butternut squash hash with apples, sausage and kale.
+Butternut squash hash with apples, sausage and kale is a nutritious filling breakfast.
 It’s a wish granting factory.

 Anyone else having a real rough go at it this week?
 Are you high fiving and fist bumping Alexander and his terrible, horrible, no good, very bad day and saying things like , “Dude, Alexander.
 I getchya, smalls.
 Give me some skin,” even though it’s kind of strange (yet strangely gratifying) to high five/fist bump any person – fictional or otherwise – for having a crap day/week?